c19witness/uk-covid19-inquiry/2023-11-27_module-2/1_Mr_Sadiq_Khan.rst

 "In the very early stages of the pandemic, particularly before the first national lockdown ... the effectiveness of wearing a face covering as a general public health measure was unclear."

-I just want to ask you whether it was at that stage particularly unclear, because in fact in this paragraph and, in fact, the paragraph that follows, you then recite a series of views or judgements made by individual scientists, scientific bodies, the World Health Organisation, who were all in fact unanimous in the early stages that :outline:`face masks` were not going to be a helpful tool -- face coverings were not going to be helpful or useful in the context of this pandemic.
+I just want to ask you whether it was at that stage particularly unclear, because in fact in this paragraph and, in fact, the paragraph that follows, you then recite a series of views or judgements made by individual scientists, scientific bodies, the World Health Organisation, who were all in fact unanimous in the early stages that :outline:`face masks` were not going to be a helpful tool -- :outline:`face coverings` were not going to be helpful or useful in the context of this pandemic.
 That's right, isn't it?

 **Mr Sadiq Khan**: That's very fair.
 And this is the point about, as the scientific knowledge evolves, as we discover more, because we're -- because, thankfully, we got the various after others, we can see what's working elsewhere and then learn from it.
-And this is a really good example of initially the view being face coverings don't really make much of a difference, very soon though, across the globe and including in our own very SAGE on 21 April, the evidence of the conclusions changed, yet the decisions taken by our government didn't.
+And this is a really good example of initially the view being :outline:`face coverings` don't really make much of a difference, very soon though, across the globe and including in our own very SAGE on 21 April, the evidence of the conclusions changed, yet the decisions taken by our government didn't.

 **Counsel Inquiry**: Surrounding ourselves on this very early stage, as you recite, there was really, certainly within the UK scientific community, a consensus that they weren't helpful.